Battle of al-Uqhuwana: Bedouin alliance in Syria

+Bedouin revolt

 Sack of Ramla

 In September 1024, the Fatimid military governor of Palestine, Anushtakin al-Dizbari, entered into conflict with Hassan.
-The latter possessed an iqta in Bayt Jibrin, in southern Palestine, where he held the right to collect taxes in return for military services to the Fatimids.
+The latter possessed an iqta in Bayt Jibrin, in southern Palestine, where he was granted the right to collect taxes by the Fatimids in exchange for his military service.
 Anushtakin dispatched his own tax collectors to Bayt Jibrin, who were killed by Hassan's men, prompting Anushtakin to arrest two of Hassan's top administrative aides in Ramla, the capital of Palestine.
 Anushtakin also obtained the sanction of the Fatimid court to move against Hassan in his stronghold in the highlands of Nablus, while Hassan was reportedly ill.
 Hassan repulsed the subsequent Fatimid assault and besieged Ramla, while his forces plundered Tiberias, forcing the governor of that city to flee for Acre on the coast.

 Hassan was reinforced by Salih and his Kilabi warriors, while Anushtakin called for reinforcements from Cairo.
 The Fatimids were unable to prepare and dispatch an army from Egypt, leaving Anushtakin beleaguered.
 After minor clashes, he fled Ramla with ten of his Turkish ghilman (slave soldiers or pages) to the port town of Caesarea.
 As his Bedouin forces wrought much suffering to the inhabitants of Ramla, Hassan initially attempted to convince them of his loyalty to the Fatimid caliph, his dispute being solely with Anushtakin.
 To that end, he appointed Nasr Allah ibn Nizal, a member of a famous Fatimid military family, as governor of Ramla.